 Decide together on the skills they’d like to improve.

 Do they need to work on their speaking?
 Do they need to master German grammar?

 It takes time to learn a foreign language and it’s your job to make them want to put in the effort to learn by giving them clear and defined objectives.

 This will help you to prepare German exercises specifically for them.

 Explain each tutorial’s objectives

-Before each tutorial, clearly outline the lesson plan and its objectives by spending the first 5 minutes of the class explaining which skills you’re going to work on and the rules they’re going to learn.
+Before each tutorial, clearly outline the lesson plan and its objectives by spending the first 5 minutes of the lesson explaining the skills you’re going to work on and the rules they’re going to learn.

 Prepare your tutorials in advance and make sure you’re organised.

 Tutorials shouldn’t be like classes in school.
-You need to distance yourself from learning at school by making your tutorials animated and fun and keep your students interested.
+You need to distance yourself from learning at school by making your tutorials animated and enjoyable to keep your students interested.